nolcut/FaaSr-Docs/docs/workflow_repo.md

 - In the _FaaSr-workflow_ repo you just forked, click on the _Settings_ tab (top of the page, to the right)
 - Scroll down; on the left pane, click on the pull-down _Secrets and variables_ and select _Actions_
 - Click on the green _New repository secret_ to enter a new secret
-- Enter the proper _Name_ for your secret (see below) and past the secret itself in the _Secret_ text box
+- Enter the proper _Name_ for your secret (see below) and paste the secret itself in the _Secret_ text box
 - Click on _Add secret_

 ## Naming convention for secrets